EnterpriseDB/repmgr/FAQ.md

   If you later decide to run `repmgrd`, you just need to add `shared_preload_libraries = 'repmgr_funcs'` and restart PostgreSQL.

+- I've provided replication permission for the `repmgr` user in `pg_hba.conf` but `repmgr`/`repmgrd` complains it can't connect to the server...
+Why?

+  `repmgr`/`repmgrd` need to be able to connect to the repmgr database with a normal connection to query metadata.
+The `replication` connection permission is for PostgreSQL's streaming replication and doesn't necessarily need to be the `repmgr` user.

 `repmgrd`
 ---------